 I want to apply to be an RA.
 When can I apply?

-The online resident advisor application process will go live around November and will be available until late January.
+The online Resident Advisor application process will go live around November and will be available until late January.
 Applicants can apply at any time during this period.
-Late applications will be accepted however, applications will go on file.
+Late applications will not be accepted.
 Late applications will only be viewed after the selections have been made and the alternate pool from the selection process has been depleted.

 Can I submit a paper application?